-The method is applied on the previous solution by spherical harmonics, which leads to type C mascons.
+The method is applied to the previous solution by spherical harmonics, which leads to type C mascons.

-- + The method is very easy to implement. - + Integration per mascon element is replaced by a weighted sum of point masses located on a grid. - The model is singular for potential and radial derivative at the location of the nodes. - Finding the weighting $w{q,j} = S_i/K_q$ might be challenging for irregular shaped patches.
+- + The method is very easy to implement. - Integration per mascon element is replaced by a weighted sum of point masses located on a grid. - The model is singular for potential and radial derivatives at the location of the nodes. - Finding the weighting $w{q,j} = S_i/K_q$ might be challenging for irregularly shaped patches.

-5 Summary - usage of mascons
+5 Summary - mascons in gravity field modelling

-Point mass models are an important tool for gravity field modelling due simplicity and efficiency.
-The representation is used for celestial bodies with irregular shapes, but also for Earth or Moon on regional and global scale.
+Point mass models are an important tool for gravity field modelling due to their simplicity and efficiency.
+The point mass representation is used for celestial bodies with irregular shapes but also for Earth or the Moon on regional and global scales.
 Point mass mascons are also a key aspect of converting spherical harmonic solutions into regional mass variations, which supports the interpretation of geophysical processes.

 Mascons represented by finite surface elements are based on the simple layer potential.
-These models form a subset of localizing base functions for gravity field modelling.
-Without neighborhood conditions, a solution close to the ground generates a discontinuous field.
+These models form a subset of localising base functions for gravity field modelling.
+Without neighbourhood conditions, a solution close to the ground generates a discontinuous field.
 The discontinuity problem is damped for higher evaluation altitude or small patches.
-The constant density per mascon simplifies the interpretation of mass variations in comparison to other localizing base functions (e.g. wavelets or Slepian functions), which vary within there region of interest.
-Planar disc and spherical cap mascons are radial symmetric base functions, while the other mascon concepts allow patches with arbitrary shapes.
-If the shapes consider the geometry of water basins, the leakage of signals can be reduced in hydro-geodesy.
+The constant density per mascon simplifies the interpretation of mass variations in comparison to other localising base functions (e.g. wavelets or Slepian functions), which vary within their region of interest.
+Planar disc and spherical cap mascons are radial symmetric base functions, while the other mascon concepts allow for patches with arbitrary shapes.
+In particular, the shape can consider the geometry of water basins, which reduces the leakage of signals in hydro-geodesy.